-If you believe that errors in the decision process if corrected will lead the editor of your paper to consider a revision, you may wish to avail yourself of the journal’s appeals process.
+If you believe that errors in the decision process, if corrected, will lead the Editor to consider a revision, you may wish to avail yourself of the journal’s appeals process.
 Please do not abuse it!
-The appeals process is designed as an alternative procedure to ensure authors and their work are treated fairly.
-Availing yourself of this process does not guarantee that the final decision regarding your paper will change in any way!
+The appeals process is designed as an alternative procedure to ensure authors are treated fairly.
+Availing yourself of this process does not guarantee that the final decision regarding your paper will change.

-- You cannot appeal a decision until at least two weeks after you have received a decision on your paper.
-Until the two week period has ended the editors will not accept or respond to any communication about your paper.
-Many in the profession–not you of course–have received a negative report and in the heat of anger have mailed out a note that they later regretted sending.
-If you have a legitimate grievance it will remain legitimate two weeks later.
+- Cooling-Off Period: You cannot appeal a decision until at least two weeks after you have received a decision on your paper.
+Until the two-week period has ended, the Editor will not accept or respond to any communication about your paper.
+It often takes time to think unemotionally about why your manuscript was rejected.
+If you have a legitimate grievance, it will remain legitimate two weeks later.

-- To submit an appeal click on submissions in the navigation bar and follow the menu to submissions.
-Eventually you will reach a point in the process when you will be asked to check a box if you are submitting an appeal.
-Click it and your paper is submitted as an appeal.
-Please do not send appeals directly to an editor.
-All of the editors have been asked to funnel all appeals through the formal process.
+- Submitting an Appeal: To submit an appeal, click Submit a Paper and follow the steps.
+On Step 2, you will be asked to specify the submission type; specify your submission as an appeal here.
+Please do not send appeals directly to an Editor.
+All Editors have been asked to funnel all appeals through the formal process.
 This helps to ensure that all authors are treated as equally as possible.

-- Proceed with the appeal: If the editor believes the appeal should go forward, two new referees will examine your paper.
+- Proceed with the appeal: If the Editor believes the appeal should go forward, two new referees will examine your paper.
 The first referee will receive the paper as if it is a de novo submission.
 This referee will not receive any information about the paper’s history.
 A second referee will be selected to examine the entire file.
 The report from this second referee may be very brief, especially if the second referee believes that the initial review came to the right conclusion.
-Once the editor has both reports he will send back a decision regarding whether to continue with the editorial process.
+The Editor will then send a decision regarding the appeal.
 This decision is final.

-- If the editor has decided to terminate the editorial process after receiving an appeal and you are unhappy with the decision, you can write to the Executive Editor.
-While your complaint will be noted, the editor’s decision will not be overruled.
-If you are unhappy with the Executive Editor you should write to the President of the Society of Financial Studies.
-Presumably, if there are enough such letters, the Society will seek out the services of another Executive Editor.
+- If the Editor has decided to terminate the editorial process after receiving an appeal and you are unhappy with the decision, you can write to the Executive Editor.
+While your complaint will be noted, the Editor’s decision will not be overruled.
+If you are unhappy with the Executive Editor, you should write to the President of the Society of Financial Studies.

 - You are entitled to no more than two unsuccessful appeals every four years.
 No exceptions!